 npm start

 This creates all the files in JavaScript but here we want to add TypeScipt when we first start creating our app.
-So for that, we need to instead run the following command:
+So for that, we need to run the following command:

 npx create-react-app my-app --template typescript